Online support guides from the Institute of Advanced Legal Studies, highlighting the key sources of law and secondary materials for each country.

 Use the Lexis International Sources Guide to help you discover what is available and how to search for it.

 You will be familiar with using Westlaw from your UK legal research.
+Use the Legal Journals Index to search for commentary on comparative law topics

 International Materials are also available on Westlaw.
 The extent of coverage differs vastly between the different jurisdictions.